OpenScienceLabs/opensciencelabs.github.io/pages/blog/scicookie-collaborating-and-learning/index.md

 ### Demo Video

-For a better explanation, please watch a demonstrative video of the installation of SciCookie and the creation of an OSL profile.
+For a better explanation, please watch a demonstrative video of the installation of SciCookie and the creation of a project using the OSL profile.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/GozNb4i47Ds" frameborder="0" allowfullscreen></iframe>